hotkit/fostgres/Cpp/fostgres/Fostgres-sql-view.md

 This means that the matches `1` and `2` must be equal to each other, and be equal to the `__user` header value.

-As well as `eq`, the operators `or` and `and` are also available.
+The operators `or`(WIP) and `and`(WIP) will be availabled in the future.
 Again, they are both variaded, with `or` returning true if any of the sub-expressions are true, and `and` returns true so long as all sub-expresssions are true.

     "precondition": ["or",
         ["eq", ["match", 1], ["match", 2]],